 Oklahoma State University is committed to the maintenance of the highest standards of interity and ethical conduct of its students, staff, and faculty.
 Participating in a behavior that violates academic integrity (e.g., unauthorized collaboration, plagiarism, multiple submissions, cheating on examinations, fabricating information, helping another person cheat, unauthorized advance access to examinations, altering or destroying the work of others, and fraudulently altering academic records) will result in sanctions.
 Violations may subject you to disciplinary action including: receiving a failing grade on an assignment, examination or course; receiving a notation of a violation of academic integrity on your transcript; losing your funding/assistantship; and/or being dismissed from the graduate program and/or the University.
-All students are expected to be familiar with the University's Academic Integrity policy and to abide by it.
-For more information, visit the Academic Integrity website (see link in Appendix).
+All students are expected to be familiar with the University's Academic Integrity policy including Aritifical Intelligence (AI) and to abide by it.
+Students should note that faculty/instructors may have more specific guidelines for Al in their courses.
+For more information, visit the Academic Integrity website https://academicaffairs.okstate.edu/academic-integrity/index.html (link also in Appendix).